mtntruong/mtntruong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Truong received the B.Sc. degree in mathematics and computer science from Ho Chi Minh City University of Science, Ho Chi Minh City, Vietnam, in 2014, and the M.Sc. degree in electrical, electronic, and control engineering from Hankyong National University, Anseong, South Korea, in 2017.

-He is currently pursuing the Ph.D. degree with the Department of Multimedia Engineering, Dongguk University, Seoul, South Korea.
+This person is currently pursuing the Ph.D. degree with the Department of Multimedia Engineering, Dongguk University, Seoul, South Korea.
 His research interests include model-based deep learning for image processing, image restoration, and computational imaging.